 Supplemental application materials will not be reviewed.
 Please only send the specific materials that are requested.

 What should I include in the letters of commitment?
+Do I need to obtain one from each crew member?
 Do I need to send a deal memo?

-In-kind contributions are products or services that have been donated, e.g., a post-production house providing free or discounted off-line services, a caterer giving food, etc.
+In-kind contributions are products or services that have been donated, e.g., a post-production house providing free or discounted off-line services, a caterer providing food, etc.